DrVicki/app-javascript-classes/README.md

 # app-javascript-classes

-## Create a Library App using JavaSCript classes
+## Create a Library App using JavaScript classes

 ** About The App: